 Make your voice heard in 2 clicks

-If any of this doesn’t sit well with you and you want to see change including more competition and lower prices, you can:
+If any of the above doesn’t sit well with you and you want to see change including more competition and lower prices, you can email the Minister of Industry, Science and Economic Development and ask for CRTC and Competition Bureau intervention.

 An example of what to write: